-Both the legend page and the photograph are given page numbers, and in the List of

-Thad Cochran Center for Rural School Leadership & Research Spring, 2010 Figures the number shown is that of the legend page.
+Both the legend page and the photograph are given page numbers, and in the List of Figures the number shown is that of the legend page.
 There is no printing on the front of the actual photograph.

-• A scanner is used to reproduce a photograph.
+Note that a scanner is used to reproduce a photograph.
 This is the most convenient way of including photographs in the manuscript, and one that produces a high quality image.